Interoperability & Network

 - Mail (SMTP)

-These can be configured through the DSH Portal UI after deployment.
+These can be configured through Kadeck UI after deployment.

 Deployment Considerations